FNScence/CSAFAP-config-package/README.md

   > `..\steamapps\common\Counter-Strike Global Offensive\csgo\cfg` ❌
   >
   > `..\steamapps\common\Counter-Strike Global Offensive\game\csgo\cfg` ✅
+  >
+  > If you are on Liunx, make sure you wrote `exec CSAFAP/MAIN` correctly, as it is case sensitive.

 - Q6: Why does my sensitivity change to 1.0 and doesn't switch back my playing sens?
   > Make sure you're NOT using the command `host_writeconfig` within your autoexec.